bityardigans/project-challenge/README.md

     Screenshots of this running in chrome are in the /screenshots folder

-    Credentials for the user I created are: josh@bityard.co
-    test123

-    I used VSCode on Windows 10
+    Built with VSCode on Windows 10